martinkaptein/deepdream/README.md

 # deepdream
-Fork of Google Deep Dream code with modifications (such as updated code and comments).
+Fork of Google's Deep Dream code with modifications (such as updated code and comments) and extra python scripts.